ahmetumutdurmus/kareexperiments/README.md

 >
 >A description and link to the experiment results.

+## Input Data, Results and Codes

+The input, results and code files should generally be accessed from the experiment log and individual experiment docs.
+Further explanation won't be provided within these folders.
+Use at your own risk.

+## To Do Lists

+Possible ideas regarding new experiments and modifications of the existing experiments may be provided at the bottom of certain docs as a to do list.
+Once they are conducted they will be check as done.

 - [x] @mentions, #refs, [links](), **formatting**, and <del>tags</del> supported
 - [x] list syntax required (any unordered or ordered list supported)